Angela Merkel's heir apparent: Can AKK still cut it as chancellor? | DW | 12.06.2019

 After a pragmatic and frank 18 months of relations between Merkel and the Trump administration, Kramp-Karrenbauer set her own course for addressing strained trans-Atlantic ties, defending the US president against what she sees as excessive criticism.

-"If Presidents Trump, Putin and Erdogan are all too often mentioned in the same breath in discussions here in Germany, this is an equidistance that cannot be accepted," Kramp-Karrenbauer said.
+"When Presidents Trump, Putin and Erdogan are mentioned in the same breath here in Germany, as they are all too often, this is a false equivalence that cannot be tolerated," Kramp-Karrenbauer said.

-Trump's presidency has again brought to light "anti-American reflexes" that have always existed, she said, adding that it's "another reason why it is so important to make clear the difference from Russia."
+Trump's presidency had again brought some Germans' longstanding "anti-American reflexes" to light, she said, arguing that it was important "make clear the differences with Russia."

 Addressing the longtime debate over Germany's defense spending, which has been criticized on numerous occasions by US President Donald Trump, Kramp-Karrenbauer also made a clear commitment to NATO's goal of spending 2% of gross domestic product on defense.